kristianmandrup/bs-universal-router/README.md

 open UniversalRouter;

 let routes = {
-  path: '/page', /* string or regexp or array of them, optional */
+  path: "/page", /* string or regexp or array of them, optional */
-  name: 'page',  /* unique string, optional */
+  name: "page",  /* unique string, optional */
   parent: None,  /* Some(route) object or None */
   children: Some([]), /* Some list of child route objects or None */ /* what to do when route activated */